ptrs42/4create-tech-task/doc/Arch.md

 Tests for different parts of the application.
 Since TDD approach was used up to a point during the development of this project this was an integral part of the solution.

+## Design principles

+Following KISS principle along with good engineering practices from OOP and clean code paradigms is key.
+Simplicity, however should not be sacrificed.

+It is better to err on the side of verbosity and writin code which is more procedural in nature then to have too much complexity just to satisfy OOP and clean code practices.

+For example, sometimes it is better to have several classes that result in a type system that aids the engineers, but most of the time an enum will do just fine.
+Making a lot of validators might make sense if they can be reused, but doing manual validation might be a better approach when validation is done in pnly one place.
+Greater complexity should be an emergent property.

 ## Dependency management

 External libraries should be managed using the standard nuget package manager integrated in Visual Studio.